wewefel/Triton_Bot/README.md

 The chatbot is built using LLama Index, an industry-leading data framework which loads the UCSD Recreation information and stores it in a way that allows our large language model (LLM) - in this case OpenAI's gpt-3.5-turbo-0125 - to understand.
-After our training information is properly indexed, the user's query is passed to our custom
+After our training information is properly indexed, the user's query is passed to our AI model to generate a response.

+Brief explanation of each file:

 1. main.py - Initializing the AI of the Chatbot:
 * Core of the chatbot.
 Puts pieces together to create the final form of our AI agent.